 For businesses, this can affect both customer and staff health.
 Besides, it could result in a breach of food safety laws.
-In fact, including costs for cleaning and losing stocks.
-Steam ‘n’ Dry Auckland guaranteed cockroach control.
+It includes costs for cleaning and losing stocks—Steam n Dry Cockroach Control Auckland Services guaranteed quality pest control.
 Call us on 0800 783-266, or send us an email.

-Auckland Pest Control warns that cockroaches can bring about adverse reactions.
-Like blood pressure and asthma attacks.
+Pest Control Auckland Services warns that cockroaches can bring about adverse reactions, like high blood pressure and asthma attacks.
 It also goes along with other serious health risks.

 Cockroach allergy was discovered in 1944 when patients developed a rash after roach skin contact.
 Indeed, cockroaches can trigger asthma because their body proteins are allergens.

 Asthma Unlike those with asthma, others can also develop the condition.
 Almost 70,000 people in Auckland have asthma, and these pests are a massive cause of respiratory disease.
-Children are vulnerable to allergens, which puts them at higher risk of developing asthma.
+Children are vulnerable to allergens, putting them at a higher risk of asthma.
 Also, people living in inner-city areas are at increased risk.
 It is, however, unclear whether cockroaches are the cause.
 Still, it is the reason for higher asthma rates in cities since they are more prevalent in urban areas.
-When particles spread by the air, Steam ‘n’ Dry Pest Control Auckland can help.
-Consequently, removing these proteins inhaled that results in an asthma attack.
+Steam n Dry Pest Control Auckland Services can help when particles spread by the air.
+Consequently, removing these inhaled proteins leads to an asthma attack.